valeriearena/contextdatalib-for-http-and-jms/README.md

     * For example, the following cURL will retreive a JWT for username "mytest".
     ```curl --location --request POST 'http://localhost:8070/auth' --header 'Content-Type: application/json' --data-raw '{"username":"mytest"}'```
 * Submit a request to ModuleA:
-    * Execute the following cURL using the JWT token that is returned in the response in the Authorization header:
+    * Execute the following cURL using the JWT token in Authorization header:
     ```curl --location --request GET 'http://localhost:8080/modulea/examples' --header 'Authorization: Bearer <JWT>'```
     * For example, the followng cURL will make a request with JWT eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ0ZXN0In0.nslK4smd63aJAr6VuUA7QMHkwHWg5K1a8y0zK7sjVC8.
     ```curl --location --request GET 'http://localhost:8080/modulea/examples' --header 'Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ0ZXN0In0.nslK4smd63aJAr6VuUA7QMHkwHWg5K1a8y0zK7sjVC8'```
-* Watch for "mytest" in the response and the logs!!!
+* Watch for your username in the response and the logs!!!